We use minimal analytics to improve the site. Is that okay?

 • Sometimes cards are just bad.
 You can usually get them replaced without hassle and many have really good warranties.

 • There are a lot of counterfeit cards out there.
-If you bought of Ebay, chances are you got duped.
+If you bought of eBay, chances are you got duped.
 Stick with BHphoto, Adorama, Amazon or other trusted stores.

 • Make sure the cards and connection pins are all clean and undamaged.